-A halogen cooktop is a type of ceramic glass cooktop that uses a halogen bulb to heat food instead of an electric coil or a gas flame.
+A halogen cooktop uses a halogen bulb to heat food instead of an electric coil or a gas flame.
 Its ease of use and ability to be quickly cleaned makes it a very popular kitchen stove option, but there are some things to consider before choosing it over a gas or electric cooktop.
-Serious cooks will often opt for gas stoves, and electric stoves can be far less expensive in the long run.
+Serious cooks often opt for gas stoves, and electric stoves can be far less expensive in the long run.

-Because there are no working parts exposed--only the smooth ceramic glass cooktop--they are very easy to clean.
+Because there are no working parts exposed, a halogen stove is very easy to clean.
 After your halogen cooktop has cooled, simply spray it with a kitchen cleaner and wipe it down with a soft cloth.
 Also, they often come with indicator lights that notify you when the surface is too hot to touch, an added safety benefit.

 Be sure the pots and pans you use match the recommendations of the manufacturer of your halogen cooktop.
 Some pans, such as those that are round-bottomed or of the incorrect size, may not work well with ceramic glass cooktops.
 Also, it is possible to break the glass top, which is difficult and expensive to replace, so proper care must be taken when working around this surface.

 Stan Mack is a business writer specializing in finance, business ethics and human resources.
 His work has appeared in the online editions of the "Houston Chronicle" and "USA Today," among other outlets.
 Mack studied philosophy and economics at the University of Memphis.